 3.2.1 Recommend membership in the graduate faculty of the program for appointment by the Dean or designate, consistent with established Graduate School’s criteria.

-- 3.2.6 Nominate students for fellowships, scholarships, and awards administered by the College of Pharmacy, Graduate School and other granting bodies when applicable.
+3.2.6 Nominate students for fellowships, scholarships, and awards administered by the CoP, Graduate School, and other granting bodies when applicable.

-- 3.2.7 Review and recommend for approval any proposed 5000 and 8000-level courses and instructors, prior to submission to Graduate Educational Policy Committee.
+3.2.7 Review and recommend for approval any proposed 5000 - 8000-level courses and instructors, prior to submission to GEPC.

 3.2.8 Develop and maintain a graduate student handbook, which outlines program requirements, standards, policies and procedures.

 3.2.9 Final approval of the graduate student defense committees and graduation applications according to the criteria established by the Graduate School and CoP.

 1.1 All members of the Voting Faculty prior to the effective date of these Bylaws shall be eligible to vote on the ratification of the articles contained herein.

 1.2 Bylaws shall be adopted, amended, or deleted by two-thirds majority of those casting a vote.